Unity-Technologies/com.unity.netcode.gameobjects/README.md

 ## Issues and missing features
 If there are any issues, bugs or features that are missing.
 Please open an issue on the GitHub [issues page](https://github.com/MidLevel/MLAPI/issues)

-### Sample Chat
+## Example
 Here is a sample MonoBehaviour showing a chat script where everyone can write and read from.
+This shows the basis of the MLAPI and the abstractions it adds.

 ```csharp
 public class Chat : NetworkedBehaviour